elastic/ecctl/docs/ecctl_deployment_create.md

 When version is not specified, the latest available stack version will automatically be used.
 These are the available options:

-  * Simplified flags to set size and zone count for each instance type (Elasticsearch, Kibana, APM and App Search).
+  * Simplified flags to set size and zone count for each instance type (Elasticsearch, Kibana, APM, Enterprise Search and App Search).
   * Advanced flag for different Elasticsearch node types: --topology-element <json obj> (shorthand: -e).
     Note that the flag can be specified multiple times for complex topologies.
     The JSON object has the following format: